JixiangFan/web/_pages/about.md

     Here are some additional areas I am interested in exploring:
   </p>
   <ul style="margin:0; padding-left:1.2rem;">
-    <li>Games as a medium for HCI education and reflection, particularly how playful contexts can scaffold empathy, collaboration, and critical thinking.</li>
+    <li>Games as a medium for Computing education and reflection, particularly how playful contexts can scaffold empathy, collaboration, and critical thinking.</li>
     <li>The integration of artificial intelligence into computing education in ways that are pedagogically meaningful, ethically responsible, and supportive of students’ learning rather than replacing it.</li>
     <li>Emerging modalities in immersive learning environments, such as <strong>VR with olfactory interfaces</strong>, and their potential to expand sensory dimensions of educational experiences.</li>
   </ul>